Saburō Sakai: Serious wounds

 Whatever the case, Sakai sustained serious wounds from the bombers' return fire.
 He was hit in the head by a .30 caliber bullet, which injured his skull and temporarily paralyzed the left side of his body.
 The wound is described elsewhere as having destroyed the metal frame of his goggles and "creased" his skull, a glancing blow that broke the skin and made a furrow, or even cracked the skull but did not actually penetrate it.
 Shattered glass from the canopy temporarily blinded him in his right eye and reduced vision in his left eye severely.
 The Zero rolled inverted and descended towards the sea.
 Unable to see out of his left eye because of the glass and the blood from his serious head wound, Sakai's vision started to clear somewhat as tears cleared the blood from his eyes, and he pulled his plane out of the dive.
 He considered ramming an American warship: "If I must die, at least I could go out as a samurai.
 My death would take several of the enemy with me.
 A ship.
 I needed a ship."
 Finally, the cold air blasting into the cockpit revived him enough to check his instruments, and he decided that by leaning the fuel mixture, he might be able to return to the airfield at Rabaul.

 Although in agony from his injuries Sakai managed to fly his damaged Zero in a 4 h 47 min flight over 560 nmi back to his base on Rabaul by using familiar volcanic peaks as guides.
 When he attempted to land at the airfield, he nearly crashed into a line of parked Zeros, but after circling four times and with the fuel gauge reading empty, he put his Zero down on the runway on his second attempt.
 After landing, he insisted on making his mission report to his superior officer and then collapsed.
 Nishizawa drove him to a surgeon.
 Sakai was evacuated to Japan on 12 August and there endured a long surgery without anesthesia.
 The surgery repaired some of the damage to his head but was unable to restore full vision to his right eye.
-Nishizawa visited Sakai, who was recuperating in the hospital in Yokosuka hospital.
+Nishizawa visited Sakai, who was recuperating in the hospital in Yokosuka.